OfficeDev/office-js-docs-pr.fr-fr/docs/develop/auth-with-office-dialog-api.md

 #### <a name="support-multiple-identity-providers"></a>Prise en charge de plusieurs fournisseurs d’identité

-Si votre complément offre à l’utilisateur le choix entre plusieurs fournisseurs, tels qu’un compte Microsoft, Google ou Facebook, vous avez besoin d’une première page locale (voir section précédente) qui fournit une IU permettant à l’utilisateur de sélectionner un fournisseur.
-La sélection déclenche la construction de l’URL de connexion et la redirection vers celle-ci.
+If your add-in gives the user a choice of providers, such as Microsoft Account, Google, or Facebook, you need a local first page (see preceding section) that provides a UI for the user to select a provider.
+Selection triggers the construction of the sign-in URL and redirection to it.

 #### <a name="authorization-of-the-add-in-to-an-external-resource"></a>Autorisation du complément pour une ressource externe

 Sur le web nouvelle génération, les applications web sont des principaux de sécurité au même titre que les utilisateurs.
-L’application a sa propre identité et ses propres autorisations pour une ressource en ligne comme Office 365, Google Plus, Facebook ou LinkedIn.
+L'application possède sa propre identité et ses propres autorisations pour une ressource en ligne telle que Microsoft 365, Google Plus, Facebook ou LinkedIn.
 L’application est inscrite auprès du fournisseur de ressources avant d’être déployée.
 L’inscription inclut :

 - La liste des autorisations dont l’application a besoin.
 - l’URL à laquelle le service de ressources doit renvoyer un jeton d’accès lorsque l’application accède au service.

-Lorsqu’un utilisateur appelle une fonction dans l’application qui accède aux données de l’utilisateur dans le service de ressources, l’utilisateur est invité à se connecter au service, puis à accorder à l’application les autorisations dont elle a besoin pour les ressources de l’utilisateur.
-Ensuite, le service redirige la fenêtre de connexion vers l’URL précédemment inscrite et transmet le jeton d’accès.
-L’application utilise le jeton d’accès pour accéder aux ressources de l’utilisateur.
+When a user invokes a function in the application that accesses the user's data in the resource service, they are prompted to sign in to the service and then prompted to grant the application the permissions it needs to the user's resources.
+The service then redirects the sign-in window to the previously registered URL and passes the access token.
+The application uses the access token to access the user's resources.

 Vous pouvez utiliser les API de dialogue Office pour gérer ce processus à l’aide d’un flux semblable à celui décrit pour la connexion des utilisateurs.
 Les seules différences sont les suivantes :